 It’s a bit weird switching phones around all the time.
 Sticking a sim card into a phone with a different Android interface, form factor, and other small uniquenesses can make you feel all off balance – like you’re on a boat.

-So, the Xiaomi 13 Pro… the new flagship from the Chinese company that’s struggling to break into the UK market and isn’t even selling its 13 series in the USA, as has been the trend for a while now.
-The third largest phone manufacturer in the world and it doesn’t sell to the US of A. Wild.
+The Xiaomi 13 Pro is the new flagship from the Chinese company that’s struggling to break into the UK market and isn’t even selling its 13 series in the USA, as has been the trend for a while now.

-Anyway, if you’re not in the USA, the Xiaomi 13 Pro launched in Europe and the rest of Asia on March 8, following its Chinese launch in December last year.
-For us over here, it costs £1,099, almost twice the Chinese price of ¥4999 (around £600) – making the proposition a unique one.
+If you’re not in the USA, the Xiaomi 13 Pro launched in Europe and the rest of Asia on March 8, following its Chinese launch in December last year.
+It costs £1,099, almost twice the Chinese price of ¥4999 (around £600) – making the proposition a unique one.
+But is it one of the best gaming phones?

-For comparison, the iPhone 14 Pro starts at the same price, though of course with far less RAM, while the Samsung Galaxy S23 Ultra starts at £1,249, though the S23 Plus still competes handily at £1,049.
+For comparison with two flagship smartphones, the iPhone 14 Pro starts at the same price, though of course with far less RAM, while the Samsung Galaxy S23 Ultra starts at £1,249, though the S23 Plus still competes handily at £1,049.
 Xiaomi is not massively undercutting the competitors over here, if at all, and that makes a difference.

 It’s generally lovely.
 If you like curved-edge screens, this has it (I don’t like them but that’s okay).
 If you like a big screen, this one is massive.
 If you like high-quality materials this feels luxurious.
 Externally, it’s mostly a win.